Audiveris/audiveris/docs/_pages/main/sheets_selection.md

 ---
 layout: default
-title: Sheets selection
+title: Sheets Selection
 grand_parent: Main Features
-parent: Book portions
+parent: Book Portions
 nav_order: 2
 ---

-## Sheets selection
+## Sheets Selection

 An action launched at sheet level processes only that sheet.
 An action launched at book level, processes by default all the (valid) sheets of the book.
-And this may be too much when what you want is to work only on a portion of the book (for example to print or listen to just a movement or a few selected sheets).
+And this may be too much when what we want is to work only on a portion of the book (for example to print or listen to just a movement or a few selected sheets).

-You can specify a sheets selection, via pull-down menu `Book | Select sheets` which opens a selection dialog as shown below:
+We can specify a sheets selection, via pull-down menu `Book | Select sheets` which opens a selection dialog as shown below:

 |  Selection  |   Meaning    |